buymeagoat/Selenite/README.md

 ## ✨ Features

 - **🔒 Local Processing**: All transcription happens on your device - complete privacy
-- **🎯 Multiple Models**: Choose from 5 Whisper models (tiny to large-v3) - balance speed vs. accuracy
+- **🧭 Admin-Managed Models**: Ships with zero bundled ASR/diarizer models; admins manually install providers, download checkpoints into `backend/models/<model_set>/<model_entry>/...`, and register them in the UI/API (no hidden fallbacks)
-- **🌍 90+ Languages**: Supports automatic language detection and translation
+- **🌍 90+ Languages**: Supports automatic language detection and translation (when the registered ASR model supports it)
-- **👥 Speaker Diarization**: Identify different speakers in conversations
+- **👥 Speaker Diarization**: Identify different speakers in conversations using registered diarizer entries
 - **⏱️ Timestamps**: Add precise timestamps to transcripts
 - **🏷️ Tag Organization**: Organize jobs with custom colored tags
 - **🔍 Search & Filter**: Quickly find jobs by name, status, date, or tags